This post was originally published in [2025] and has been fully updated for 2026 with new data and tools.

 Keep reading, and I’ll share why they matter so much!
 Plus, I’ll share a nifty tip that will skyrocket your income on YouTube regardless of subscribers.

-YouTube videos are primarily created for humans; however, in the background, the algorithm runs it.
-This means you have to create videos for people but also dummy-proof them for the machine.
+This means you have to create videos for people, but also dummy-proof them for the machine.

 This dummy-proof method can be called SEO, or (search engine optimization).

-By doing this SEO, you give yourself the best chance to get the most views for the least effort.
+By doing SEO, you give yourself the best chance to get the most views for the least effort.
 It’s sort of similar to skimboarding with a cheap wooden board compared to an Exile fiberglass board.

 Sure, you can do ok with the wooden board, but it’s going to hold you back from your full potential.
 YouTube is the same way.